glycodynamics/RAID-Setup/README.md

 # creating RAID 5 on three rives:
 sudo mdadm --create --verbose /dev/md0 --level=5 --raid-devices=3 /dev/sda1 /dev/sdb1 /dev/sdc1

-# Creating RAID5 on three drives but adding a spare drive (lest say you have partitioned sdd to be used as spare drive if one fails.
-Spare drive will be used automatically to rebuild the array once a disk fails.
+# Creating RAID5 on three drives but adding a spare drive (lest say you have partitioned sdd to be used as a spare drive if one fails.
+The spare drive will be used automatically to rebuild the array once a disk fails.
 mdadm --create --verbose /dev/md0 --level=5 --raid-devices=3 /dev/sdb1 /dev/sdc1 /dev/sdd1 --spare-devices=1 /dev/sdd1
 ```
 This command creates a RAID 5 array called /dev/md0 using disks sda, sdb, and sdc.
 The later command with ```--spare-devices``` .
 Adjust the command based on the desired RAID device name and the number and names of your disks.
 Wait for the command to complete.
-The process may take some time depending on the size of the disks.
+The process may take some time, depending on the size of the disks.

-At this point disks will be totally crazy and start working in full capacity to reconstruct of your array.
+At this point, disks will be totally crazy and start working at full capacity to reconstruct your array.
 Have a look in /proc/mdstat to see what's going on.

 ```
 ccbrc@gag:/home/sushil$ cat /proc/mdstat